-The subdivision has one SWM pond that is located in the southwest corner of the development, adjacent to Rosecrans Drive.
+The proposed subdivision has one SWM pond that is located in the southwest corner of the development, adjacent to Rosecrans Drive.
 The outfall installation goes through the stream buffer and 100-year floodplain and stops at the wetland buffer.

 This impact is unavoidable and is necessary to safely convey stormwater to the wetland system.
 DPIE has reviewed, but has not approved, the outfall design and location.
-Impact 3 approved.
+Impact 3 is supported, as proposed.

-Based on the level of design information available at the present time, the regulated environmental features on the subject property have been preserved and/or restored, to the fullest extent possible, based on the limits of disturbance shown on the impact exhibits.
+If approved with conditions, based on the level of design information available at the present time, the regulated environmental features on the subject property have been preserved and/or restored, to the fullest extent possible, based on the limits of disturbance shown on the impact exhibits.
 The impacts approved, in concept, are for one water line connection, one sewer line connection, and one SWM outfall.